 Impact Workforce Commitment (IWC)

-Eighteen health systems across the country, some of the largest employers in their areas, have signed the “Impact Workforce Commitment” (IWC) to build healthy and strong local economies through their hiring and workforce development programs and policies.
-The commitment, designed in partnership with a leadership group of Healthcare Anchor Network (HAN) member health systems and the National Fund for Workforce Solutions, includes aligning hiring and workforce power with clinical and community efforts to provide opportunities for individuals who may have faced barriers to employment due to myriad factors.
+A growing number of health systems across the country, some of the largest employers in their areas, have signed the “Impact Workforce Commitment” (IWC) to build healthy and strong local economies through their hiring and workforce development programs and policies.
+The commitment, designed in partnership with a leadership group of Healthcare Anchor Network (HAN) member health systems and Shift Work Forward, includes aligning hiring and workforce power with clinical and community efforts to provide opportunities for individuals who may have faced barriers to employment due to myriad factors.
 These factors include low income and lack of access to education and training.
 The commitment aims to improve societal health and well-being by creating economic opportunities and strengthening local communities.